Last updated on December 22nd, 2020

-5. Complimentary Styling
+5. Use Transitional Elements for Complimentary Styling

 The Bucknell from The Preserve at Emerald Pines in Methuen, MA embraces a transitional “East Coast Contemporary.”
 The inspiration behind this design was complimentary styling, which began with a deep respect for the strong traditional values of the area, and providing an interesting, contemporary twist.
 Furniture colors and accessories carry a soft, neutral theme, allowing the spectacular tone-on-tone trim and striking linear chandelier to shine.

 Limiting the accessory use allows other design elements to speak for themselves.
 In this instance, minimal to no accessories adorn the kitchen, allowing the staggered pendants, charcoal slab cabinets, and a show-stopping marble waterfall island to capture contemporary sleekness.
 The apron-front sink and metal barstools lend a bit of farmhouse fun to the kitchen.